 The Thames is a different character here, upstream of central London.
 Still tidal, it can expose a lot of mud at Hammersmith, and occasionally floods the road and pavement in the Chiswick section.

 Hammersmith Bridge was built in 1887 by Joseph Bazelgette, the man who sorted out Londonís sewers.
-In 1939 a pedestrian spotted an IRA bomb and threw it in river.
-Near the bridge are terraces (right) which include two pubs, where itís usually possible to lunch upstairs.
+In 1939 a pedestrian spotted an IRA bomb and threw it in the river.
+The terraces near the bridge (right) include two pubs, where you may be able to lunch upstairs.

 The Dove pub, originally a coffee house, is one of the oldest (and smallest) pubs in London, and looks directly onto the river.
 Rule Britannia was probably written in The Dove in 1740.